Statistics, Causality and Bell's Theorem: Quantum Randi Challenges

 The point (for me) was not to win money for myself, but to enable the Bell-denier who considers accepting the challenge (a personal challenge between the two of us, with adjudicators to enforce the protocol) to discover for him or herself that ``it cannot be done''.
-It's important that the adjudicators do not need to look inside the programs written by the Bell-denier, and preferably don't even need to look inside his computers.
+It is important that the adjudicators do not need to look inside the programs written by the Bell-denier, and preferably do not even need to look inside his computers.
 They are black boxes.
 The only thing that has to be enforced are the communication rules.
 However, there are difficulties here.
-What if Bell-denier's computers are using a wireless network which the adjudicators can't detect?
+What if Bell-denier's computers are using a wireless network which the adjudicators cannot detect?

-A new kind of computer challenge, called the ``quantum Randi challenge'', was proposed in 2011 by Sascha Vongehr (\href{http://www.science20.com/alpha_meme/official_quantum_randi_challenge-80168}{\tt Science2.0: QRC}).
-It is inspired by the well known challenge to ``paranormal phenomena'' by James Randi (scientific sceptic and fighter against pseudo-science, see \href{http://en.wikipedia.org/wiki/James\_Randi}{\tt Wikipedia: James Randi}).
-Vongehr's challenge (see \hyperref[vongehr12]{Vongehr 2012}, \hyperref[vongehr13]{2013}) differs in a number of fundamental respects from mine, which indeed was not a quantum Randi challenge in Vongehr's sense.
+A new kind of computer challenge, called the ``quantum Randi challenge'', was proposed in 2011 by Sascha Vongehr (\href {http://www.science20.com/alpha_meme/official_quantum_randi_challenge-80168}{Science2.0: QRC}).
+It is inspired by the well known challenge to ``paranormal phenomena'' by James Randi (scientific sceptic and fighter against pseudo-science, see \shref{http://en.wikipedia.org/wiki/James\_Randi}{Wikipedia: James\\Randi}).
+Vongehr's challenge (see Vongehr, \citeyear{vongehr12}, \citeyear{vongehr13}) differs in a number of fundamental respects from mine, which indeed was not a quantum Randi challenge in Vongehr's sense.

 Sascha Vongehr's QRC completely cuts out any necessity for communication, protocol verification, adjudication.
 In fact, the Bell-denier no longer has to cooperate with myself or with any other member of the establishment.
 They simply have to write a program which should perform a certain task.
 They post their program on internet.
 If others find that it does indeed perform that task, the news will spread like wildfire.